John S. Katsaros 07/09/16

 We have heard from George, John's son, that John passed away peacefully in 2013, aged 82.
 Our sincere condolences to his family, friends and former colleagues.
 John worked for Esso in Libya and being a regular on BCal's flights he got to know the Tripoli staff well, so when his work with Esso ended he was soon offered a job with BCal.
 John worked as a Sales Executive based in Tripoli.

-Hi to everybody, I started in the Airline Business with BUA as an apprentice in 1967, so I was there at the start and finish of that great airline BRITISH CALEDONIAN I am still at Gatwick working for British Airways I would like to hear from any former colleagues.
+Hi to everybody, I started in the Airline Business with BUA as an apprentice in 1967, so I was there at the start and finish of that great airline British Caledonian.
+After 36 years I retired from BA in October 2003 and moved to the Isle of Wight in 2004.
+Enjoying retirement very much, did some part time bus driving for a few years which was exciting on the island roads but stopped that in 2018.
+I would like to hear from any former colleagues.
 Best regards Richard.

 Mike Keely 17/08/17